SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 ### Subscribe to the SAP Continuous Integration and Delivery Service

-1. Go to the Service Marketplace menu, seen on the left.
+1. Go to the **Service Marketplace** menu, seen on the left.
 Search for "continuous" and then click on the 3 dots above the SAP Continuous Integration and Delivery service.
 Click "Create".

    <br>![](/exercises/ex1/images/create_subscription.png)

-   > If you don't see the SAP Continuous Integration and Delivery service when you search for it, please add the correct entitlements by skipping to the next section and then coming back.
+   > If you don't see the SAP Continuous Integration and Delivery service when you search for it, please add the correct entitlements by skipping to the next section and then come back.

 1. Leave the default settings and click "Create".